 Swim Guide is a website and smartphone app for iPhone® and Android.
 It helps you easily find your closest beaches, know at a glance which ones are safe for swimming, and share your love of beaches with friends and family.

-Swim Guide delivers free real-time water quality information for over 7,000 beaches, lakes, rivers, and swimming holes in Canada, the U.S., Mexico, and New Zealand.
+Swim Guide delivers free real-time water quality information for over 7,000 beaches, lakes, rivers, and swimming holes in Canada, the U.S., Mexico, New Zealand, the Bahamas, and Australia.
+Swim Guide is available in English and French.
+The iOS app is available in English, French, and Spanish.

 Created and managed by Lake Ontario Waterkeeper, Swim Guide can be used by any public interest club, organization, or agency to share beach information with the public.